syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Charts/Chart-Data-Labels.md

 ---
 title: Chart Data Label | Excel library | Syncfusion
-description: In this section, you can learn about chart data label in an Excel document with XlsIO.
+description: In this section, you can learn about chart data label in an Excel document with the Syncfusion .NET Excel library (XlsIO).
 platform: document-processing
 control: XlsIO
 documentation: UG